pedrocarvajal/automations-for-ai-for-programmers/workflows/laravel/refactor-enums.md

 - [ ] Ensure all cases use UPPER_CASE naming
 - [ ] Verify values are meaningful and consistent
 - [ ] Check if values should be strings (for API compatibility) or integers (for performance)
+- [ ] Verify no duplicate values exist
+- [ ] Verify all database values can be mapped to enum cases (if applicable)
 - [ ] Run tests and verify all pass
 - [ ] **EXPLAIN** if no changes were needed (e.g., "All enum cases already follow best practices")
 - [ ] **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

+**Common Issues to Check:**

+- Using pure enum when database storage is needed
+- Inconsistent naming (lowercase, camelCase instead of UPPER_CASE)
+- Duplicate values in backed enum
+- Database values don't match enum values
+- Missing enum cases for existing database values

 ### Phase 4: Methods and Properties